Using the Query Tool

 The Query Tool is an interactive UI within the Platform, which you can use to build, test and run queries.

 The Query Tool helps you explore the datasets you can reference, and to build a query using InfoSum's query language, IQL.
-If you want to, you can then take the finished query and run it using the Platform API.
-You will need to create an API key to be allowed to use the API.

 When you use the Query Tool, the first thing to select is the query type, either Insight or Activation, then start writing the query.